-Upper Hawksbill Trail is a 2.2 mile moderately trafficked out and back trail located near Syria, VA that offers the chance to see wildlife and is rated as moderate.
+Upper Hawksbill Trail is a 2.2 mile moderately trafficked out and back trail located near Syria, Virginia that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for hiking and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash